Ratiem/the-ultimate-europe-quiz/README.md

 - I would also like to acknowledge the slack community for always trying their best to guide us through challenging tasks.
 - My fellow Students Jeffrey Bull for helping review my code in peer code review.
 - I would also like to thank my fellow Code Insitute student Kelly Hutchison.
 Her excellent code work was the basis for my project.
 - My friend George Ngcobo who is a former collegue.
 George is currently a software developer and helped tutor me through the final steps in trying to identify where my code required fixing particularly in javascript.
-I was challenged to think more and read through more online resources such as stackoverflow.com.
+He also helped debug my code.
+I was challenged to think more and read through more online resources such as stackoverflow.com and search through related videos on youtube.
 - Finally I would like to thank my Mentor Caleb Mbakwe for the continued support

 [Back to Top]